-The Parlour Guides to Equitable Practice have been developed to help Australian architecture move towards a more equitable profession; one that offers opportunity for all and is better positioned to meet contemporary challenges.
+The Parlour Guides to Equitable Practice help architecture move towards a more equitable profession; one that offers opportunity for all and is better positioned to meet contemporary challenges.

 Architecture is in the midst of substantial change.
 How architects define themselves, how practices operate, and the range of roles and types of work pursued – all is up for grabs.
 Since the research underpinning the Parlour Guides began in 2011, many women and men in Australian architecture have stepped forward to ask for a more inclusive profession, one that assists women and men to better balance their professional and personal lives, to realise their full potential, and to stay in the profession.